Vrba, Žirovnica: History

 In 1940, the Prešeren House and the village were filmed for the black and white sound documentary O, Vrba.
 It was directed by Mario Förster and produced in 1941.
 Due to the communist-imposed ban on artistic productions, it was released only in 1945.
-The house was presented by Finžgar, whereas Oton Župančič read the poem "O Vrba".
+The house was presented by Finžgar, and Oton Župančič read the poem "O Vrba".
 Due to the news about the German assault on Poland the film has a threatening atmosphere created by clouds moving over the Karawanks mountain range.

 Mass grave

 Vrba is the site of a mass grave associated with the Second World War.
 The Bele Linden Mass Grave (Grobišče Belejeva lipa) is located in a meadow south of the settlement and west of the freeway, near a hayrack along a field road.
 It contains the remains of 20 people from Jesenice that were killed en route from Jesenice to Begunje na Gorenjskem.

 Church

 St. Mark's Church stands on the outskirts of the village behind the Prešeren House.
 It has Romanesque foundations, but the actual structure is Gothic with an interesting apse, extensive Gothic frescoes from the 15th and early 16th century on the interior walls, a renovated wooden ceiling, and two gilded Baroque altars.
 On the outside wall there are also relatively well-preserved frescoes of St. Christopher, the Crucifixion, and St. George fighting the dragon from the 15th century.